 Hiring authorities of reputable companies usually have loads of resumes and CVs to review.
-As a result they don’t want to waste their time reading the documents that they know don’t display the skills and qualifications required for the company.
-This makes the job of the candidates more tough when they sit down to write their resume and cover letter.
+As a result, they don't want to waste their time reading the documents that they know don't display the skills and qualifications required for the company.
+This makes the job of the candidates tougher when they sit down to write their resume and cover letter.
 They have to know exactly what the employer is looking for and they should show it in the application documents.
-In other words if a hiring managers can see that you didn’t work on your resume it is likely it will never get fully read at all.
-If you didn’t care much. why should a hiring manager?
+In other words, if a hiring manager can see that you didn't work on your resume it is likely it will never get fully read at all.
+If you didn't care much. why should a hiring manager?

 Questions to Ask Yourself

-Our team have prepared the list of questions you should ask yourself, which should help you identify your accomplishments.
+Our team has prepared the list of questions you should ask yourself, which should help you identify your accomplishments.

 - Did you contribute to the sales increase, revenue growth, customer satisfaction growth?
 How?

 - Did you do anything that has resulted in efficiency or productivity increase?

 - Did you initiate any new ideas or processes that helped the company somehow?

 - Were you entrusted to work with a budget (what amount?)?

 These are only general questions that could be asked to most job seekers.
 However, job hunters have to be flexible and specific in terms of their professional experience and accomplishments.
 Check this article on how you can turn your responsibilities into accomplishments.